jhnj/johanjern.com/posts/working-at-pipe.md

 the day so it's a good way to wrap up.

-Because of the small number of meetings, most of the time I spend on Zoom/Discord is talking to other team-members one-on-one.
+Because of the small number of meetings, most of the time I spend on Zoom/Discord is talking to other team members one-on-one.
 Some of this is technical or product discussions but most of it is informal - catching up on things outside of work, trying to pitch the Nordics ([we're the happiest in the world after all](https://en.wikipedia.org/wiki/World_Happiness_Report#2020_report)) or just discussing what we'll do once travelling is allowed again.
-Because our team is still relatively small it's possible for me to have these calls with everyone (on the engineering team at least) - something that I find important and makes me feel like part of the team even though I'm on the other side of the Atlantic.
+Because our team is still relatively small it's possible for me to have these calls with everyone (on the engineering team at least) - something that I find important as it makes me feel like part of the team, even though I'm on the other side of the Atlantic.
 I often take these calls while going for a walk outside or for a bike-ride in [Zwift](https://www.zwift.com/).